SCAMUNIZHENY/Telegram-generator-QR-Code/README.md

-# Telegram-template-bot
+# Telegram-generator-QR-Code
-Initial Bot Telegram Template
+Telegram bot that generates qr codes from messages